Under the Spring Moon

 REMEMBERING THE EPSTEIN SURVIVORS:

-Fortunately, they have elected officials supporting and advocating for them—that they be heard by the administration and their perpetrators be held accountable.
+Fortunately, they have elected officials supporting and advocating for them—that they be heard by the administration and that their perpetrators be held accountable.

 NEITHER HAS HAPPENED YET.